How to Learn High-Frequency Words using Phonemic Awareness / Phonics Principles?

 If you want to know more about the importance of using phonics and phonemic awareness when teaching high-frequency words (also wrongly called sight words), we recommend you read this post and this post.

 However, just to quickly summarize why using Phonics and Phonemic Awereness makes so much sense than learning by sight!

 - We store these words in our memory through the process of ortographic mapping (which is precisely what your child will be doing when playing this game).

 - Most high-frequency words are, in fact, decodable phonetically.

-- Even non-decodable words contain some decodable parts (almost 98% of them do!).
+- Even non-decodable words contain some decodable parts.
+In fact, almost all of them do!

 - The Golden Document for Learning High-Frequency Words, from our Library of Free Resources.